strapi/strapi/docs/v3.x/concepts/draft-and-publish.md

 Published contents can be unpublished, switching back to being drafts again.

-To unpublish content, click on the **Unpublish** button in the top right corner of the content edition interface.
+To unpublish content, click on the **Unpublish** button in the top right corner of the content editor.